Aaron98990/ways-of-the-game/spirit-of-the-game.md

 When to end the game although time is up.

-- Referees do not end a half during a promising attack or if the ball is about to go in the goal as this is seen as the fairest for both teams.
+- Referees do not end a half during a promising attack during a close game or if the ball is about to go in the goal as this is seen as the fairest for both teams.

 A player forgot to bring their red jersey to the game so they wear their pink shirt instead that does not have a number.